RobGaughan/Infrastructure-For-AD-Azure/README.md

 Go to Virtual Machines > Domain-Controller-1 > Networking > Network settings > NIC > IPconfig > Private IP address settings > select static and save

+Make sure to take note of the static IP you set as we will be using it in the next step
+- For me it was 10.0.0.4

 Refer to the gif below:

 ![ezgif-872af4bccc6f3e](https://github.com/user-attachments/assets/8962c61e-0581-4d65-887c-30373dcba181)